Eppo-exp/eppo-docs/docs/experiments/prerequisites/event-logging/index.md

 * [mParticle](#mparticle)
 * [Snowplow](#snowplow)

-Similar patterns can be adopted for Eppo's SDKs in other languages, e.g. Java, Python, and etc.

 The object passed into the assignment logger function contains the following fields:

 | Field | Description | Example |